Nuitka/Nuitka/Developer_Manual.rst

    print a

 The handling of "for" (and "while") loops has its own problem.
 They are similar to that of function calls and their bodies.
-The "for" loop would have a start assumption that "a" is constant, but that is only true for the first iteration.
+The loop could start and have an assumption that "a" is constant, but that is only true for the first iteration.
 So, we can't pass knowledge from outside the for loop directly into the for loop body.

-We will do a first pass, where we collect invalidations of the outside knowledge.
+We will do a first pass, where we need to collect invalidations of all of the outside knowledge.
 The assignment to "a" should make it an alternative with what we knew about "b".
 And we can't really assume to know anything about a to e.g. predict "b" due to that.
 That first pass needs to scan for assignments, and treat them as invalidations.

 Excursion to Conditions